zygos/wd-material/material/3-back-end/4-deployment/2-Deploying Containers with Cloud Services.md

 **Step 2.** Using `docker build`, build front-end and back-end containers, and tag them however you like, for example, `dogs/client`, `dogs/server`.

+**Note for Mac users.** As most servers, our server will run on a Linux server using the AMD/Intel x86-64 architecture.
+Docker expects that the container is built for the matching architecture.
+Since modern Macs use ARM-based processors, you must specify that you want to build for x86-64.
+You can pass a `platform` flag to your docker build command (`docker build --platform linux/amd64`).
+Alternatively, you could add it to your Dockerfile - `FROM --platform=linux/amd64 node:...`, or set it as the default platform by adding a [permanent environment variable](https://stackoverflow.com/questions/22502759/mac-os-x-10-9-setting-permanent-environment-variables) `DOCKER_DEFAULT_PLATFORM="linux/amd64"` in your terminal.

 **Step 3.** Push containers to Lightsail.

 To push the front-end container, you would need to run: